ovh/docs/pages/web/hosting/cms_install_1_click_modules/guide.en-ca.md

 - **If you have already created a database on your web hosting plan:** select it from the list, and enter the information requested.
 - **If you have not yet created a database on your web hosting plan:** follow the instructions for creating one, then try again.
 - **If you have created a database on your Private SQL or CloudDB instance:** select it from the `Databases outside of your web hosting plan`{.action} list, and enter the information requested.
 The instance and web hosting plan must be hosted in the same datacentre.
-- **If you have created a database on another OVH web hosting plan:** select it from the `Databases outside of your web hosting plan`{.action} list, and enter the information requested.
+- **If you have created a database on another OVHcloud web hosting plan:** select it from the `Databases outside of your web hosting plan`{.action} list, and enter the information requested.
 The database and web hosting plan must be hosted in the same datacentre.

 Once you have entered this information, click `Next`{.action}.